 N

-We use the addition "non-human" to show that humans are also part of the animal kingdom.
+We use the addition "nonhuman" to show that humans are also part of the animal kingdom.
 In this way we criticize the sharp separation created between humans and other animals.
 In texts dealing with a particular group of animals, such as cattle, we use the term "animals".
-Since in this case it is not spoken of all animals except human, but only of one animal species, we do not differentiate in this case linguistically.
+Because in this case the term does not designate all animals except human, but only one animal species, we do not differentiate linguistically.

 S